 They are often 8 millimeters in diameter, with the cover splitting into three parts showing the fleshy parts.
 Moreover, the seeds are white but turn brown upon drying.
 July to October is when these fruits are prominent.

-Female flowers are 1 to 1.5 inches long with 1.25 to 2 inches long stalks, while male flowers are 2 inches long with an inch long stalk.
+Female plants are 1 to 1.5 inches long with 1.25 to 2 inches long stalks, while male flowers are 2 inches long with an inch long stalk.
 In terms of stamens, the female flowers have underdeveloped stamens, while the males have their stamens shorter than the petals.

 Grow and Care Tips